MicrosoftDocs/visualstudio-docs/mac/refactoring.md

 ![Option Enter Context items](media/refactoring-image2a.png)

-To enable these option, you must select *Enable source analysis of open files* in the options **Visual Studio for Mac > Preferences > Text Editor > Source Analysis**:
+To enable these options, you must select *Enable source analysis of open files* in the options **Visual Studio for Mac > Preferences > Text Editor > Source Analysis**:

  ![Enabling Source analysis](media/refactoring-options.png)